Chase Geiser On The Race For Congress In GA-10 With Mike Collins | OAP #49

 I mean, there was a time when you could be a waiter or a waitress and you could pay your way through college and not have debt when you were done.

-And so, you know, it seems to me that if if that is the case, then the real solution is to cut off federal funding for tuition and loans.
+And so, you know, it seems to me that if that is the case, then the real solution is to cut off federal funding for tuition and loans.

 You don't think so?

-You think you get away with it?
+You think you can get away with it?

-Yeah, the other thing, the other thing you need to do is get out of this mentality that everybody deserves to go to college.
+The other thing you need to do is get out of this mentality that everybody deserves to go to college.

-Not desert.
+Not deserve.

 What is deserves to go to college?